<!--

 **Q: I use Zwift / TrainerRoad / Xert — does Saturday work with those?**

 A: Not directly.
-But if you sync your Zwift or TrainerRoad data to TrainingPeaks or Intervals.icu, those workouts will flow into Saturday through the existing integrations.
+But if you sync your Zwift or TrainerRoad data to TrainingPeaks or intervals.icu, those workouts will flow into Saturday through the existing integrations.

 **Q: Does Saturday need an internet connection for integrations?**